transcom/mymove-docs/docs/adrs/0080-use-flipt-feature-flags.md

 * '+' Very little Platform setup, AppEng already has limited access to AWS console
 * '+' Cost is rolled into existing AWS ODC, no separate approval
 * '-' Unknown cost
+* '-' Very low level

+### Option #4: Flipt
+* '+' Provides flexibility to enable feature flags to groups of users in almost any configuration we could imagine
+* '+' Open Source
+* '+' Self hosted option is easy-ish to deploy
+* '+' Gitops style, audited feature flag management
+* '-' Additional service to deploy